NT Eschatology—Gospels Part 03

 Last time we gathered a bird’s eye view of Matthew 23 and the beginning of 24.
 To summarize, Jesus blasted the Religious Elite of his day and proclaimed that their Temple would be destroyed (Matthew 23).
 The disciples, hardly able to grasp this, pointed out the Temple and its buildings as they left it (Matthew 24.1).
 Jesus told them as plainly as possible, that yes, they had heard him correctly.
 The Temple would be completely demolished and “no stone” would be “left on another” (v.2).
 Still in shock by this, the disciples approached Jesus and asked him when that would happen (v.3).
 In this post we will examine part of Jesus’ response.

-Matthew 24.4-14: Jesus replied, “Watch out that no one deceives you.
+Matthew 24.4-14 (adapted): Jesus replied, “Watch out that no one deceives you.
 Many will come in my name, saying, ‘I’m the Christ.’
-They will deceive many people.
-You will hear about wars and reports of wars.
+They’ll deceive many people.
+You’ll hear about wars and reports of wars.
 Don’t be alarmed.
 These things must happen, but this isn’t the end yet.
 Nations and kingdoms will fight against each other, and there will be famines and earthquakes in all sorts of places.
 But all these things are just the beginning of the sufferings associated with the end.
-They will arrest you, abuse you, and they will kill you.
+They’ll arrest you, abuse you, and they’ll kill you.
 All nations will hate you on account of my name.
 At that time many will fall away.
-They will betray each other and hate each other.
+They’ll betray each other and hate each other.
 Many false prophets will appear and deceive many people.
 Because disobedience will expand, the love of many will grow cold.
 But the one who endures to the end will be delivered.
 This gospel of the kingdom will be proclaimed throughout the world as a testimony to all the nations.
 Then the end will come.

 Again, this isn’t going to be an exposition of the Olivet Discourse, but I do want to point out a couple of things.
 First is the pronoun “you.”
 Jesus answered the disciples question specifically.
 In fact, his first thought was of them.
 “Watch out that no one deceives you.”
 Jesus used the word “you” six times in these verses.
 The disciples would no doubt conclude that Jesus was talking to them about things they would experience.